 Summarized below are verdicts and reported settlements from actual cases in which Amica was the responsible insurance company.

-- Gilson v McKeon (Connecticut 2019) $250,000: A man suffered multiple spinal injuries after another vehicle (insured by Amica) rear-ended him.
+$250,000 Settlement (Connecticut 2019): A man suffered multiple spinal injuries after another vehicle (insured by Amica) rear-ended him.
 He refused treatment at the scene.
 However, he experienced radiating pain from his back to his feet.
 He went to an urgent care center the next day, where staff diagnosed him with level three high-grade spinal stenosis at his L3-4, L4-5, and L5-S1.
 The man underwent epidural injections every six months, following the accident.
 He also underwent around 3 to 4 physical therapy visits two years after the accident.
 The man claimed that his injuries caused a 25 percent impairment to his spine.
 He also claimed that this affected his ability to be the breadwinner of his family and take care of his wife, who suffered from multiple sclerosis.
 The man briefly returned to work, but his injuries remained an issue.
 He was forced into early retirement.
 The parties settled for $250,000.

-Our Lawyers Can Help You With Your Accident Claim Against Amica
+Our Lawyers Can Help You with Your Accident Claim Against Amica

 If you’ve been involved in an automobile collision with an Amica driver, or if Amica is your insurance company and is denying your PIP claim or UM/UIM claim, contact us at 800-553-8082 or online for a free consultation.
 We can resolve your automobile accident claim one way or another, whether by settlement or lawsuit.